d630/bevent/README.md

         -h                      Show this instruction
         -i <info>               Input for postprocessing the inotifywait(1) file loop with -f
-        -k                      Kill any loop and purge the spool file -l                      Indicate to set up an event loop.
-Used with options -[fp]
+        -k                      Kill any coprocess and purge the spool file -C                      Indicate to set up an event loop in a coprocess Used with options -[fp]
         -p                      Work with time events having periods configured -v                      Print version

 Arguments:
-        <info>                  See Manpage of inotifywait(1)
+        <info>                  See Manpage of inotifywait(1):
-                                If feeding to the fifo loop:
-                                        FILE %w|%:e|%f
-                                or
-                                        PERIOD %w|%:e|%f
-                                Otherwise only:
                                 %w|%:e|%f

 Environment variables:
         EVENT_LOG_FILE          ${XDG_DATA_HOME}/event.log